 GT Biopharma to Participate in the H.C.
 Wainwright Cell Therapy Virtual Conference

-/EIN News/ -- BRISBANE, CALIFORNIA, Feb.
-24, 2023 (GLOBE NEWSWIRE) -- GT Biopharma, Inc. (NASDAQ: GTBP), a clinical stage immuno-oncology company focused on developing innovative therapeutics based on the Company's proprietary natural killer (NK) cell engager, TriKE® platform, today announced that Dr. Jeffrey Miller, MD, GT Bipharma’s Consulting Chief Medical Officer and Chief Scientific Officer, will present a corporate overview at H.C.
-Wainwright’s Cell Therapy Virtual Conference taking place on February 28, 2023.
+BRISBANE, CALIFORNIA, Feb.
+24, 2023 (GLOBE NEWSWIRE) -- GT Biopharma, Inc. GTBP, a clinical stage immuno-oncology company focused on developing innovative therapeutics based on the Company's proprietary natural killer (NK) cell engager, TriKE® platform, today announced that Dr. Jeffrey Miller, MD, GT Bipharma's Consulting Chief Medical Officer and Chief Scientific Officer, will present a corporate overview at H.C.
+Wainwright's Cell Therapy Virtual Conference taking place on February 28, 2023.
 Company management will also be participating in 1x1 meetings during the event.

 |H.C.
 Wainwright Cell Therapy Virtual Conference – February 28, 2023